dindiarto/test_targets_future.callr/README.md

 # test_targets_future.callr
-Test parallelised targets over multiple processes on a local machine
+Test parallelised targets over multiple processes on a local machine.

+## How to run the test
+Fork this repo dan excecute `run.R` on your R console.

 ```
 > Sys.info()